pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 Many people started to use compiled SQLite as a database inside of the browser which is why it makes sense to also compare this setup to the native APIs.

 The compiled byte code of SQLite has a size of [about 938.9 kB](https://sqlite.org/download.html) which must be downloaded and parsed by the users on the first page load.
 WASM cannot directly access any persistend storage API in the browser.
 Instead it requires data to flow from WASM to the main-thread and then can be put into one of the browser APIs.
-This is done with so called [VFS adapters](https://www.sqlite.org/vfs.html) that handle data access from SQLite to anything else.
+This is done with so called [VFS (virtual file system) adapters](https://www.sqlite.org/vfs.html) that handle data access from SQLite to anything else.

 ### What was WebSQL